User Guide#

 python -m mesofield launch path/to/hardware.yaml # module entry point, equivalent

 This opens the main acquisition window with hardware initialised.
 When an experiment.json is supplied its parameters populate the form; otherwise use the Configuration Wizard to load or author one.
+Omit the argument entirely, or pass --wizard, to open the wizard on a config that is already complete.

 Experiment configuration (experiment.json)#